Excel Column Filter (Table of Contents)

-- Equal: With this, we can filter the data with an exact equal word, available in data.
+- Equal: With this, we can filter the data with an exact equal word available in the data.

-- Does Not Equal: With this, we can filter the data with a word which is not exactly matching with available words in data.
+- Does Not Equal: With this, we can filter the data with a word that does not match the available words in the data.

-- Begins With: This filters the data which begins with specific word or letter or character.
+- Begins With: This filters the data, which begins with a specific word or letter, or character.

-- Ends With – This filters the data which ends with specific word or letter or character.
+- Ends With – This filters the data, which ends with a specific word or letter, or character.

-As we can see in the above screenshot of Custom AutoFilter, it has to two filter options at left sides, which are separated by And and Or check-in circles.
-And the other two boxes provided at the left side, are for filling the criteria values.
-This can be called as smart filter.
+As we can see in the above screenshot of Custom AutoFilter, it has to two filter options at the left sides, which And and Or check-in circles separate.
+And the other two boxes provided on the left side are for filling the criteria values.
+This can be called a smart filter.

-There are different ways of applying Excel column filter.
+There are different ways of applying the Excel column filter.